rohanAdhikari1/NepalIDatePHP/README.md

 ## 🚀 Features

 - 🕒 Works in **Nepali (BS) date and time**
-- 🗓 Simple function to **convert AD → BS**
+- 🗓 Simple function to **convert between AD & BS**
 - 🔁 Support for **mutable** and **immutable** date handling
 - ➕ Add or subtract days, months, and years in BS
 - 📅 Get current Nepali date and time
 - 🌐 Customizable **locale** (Nepali or English)
-- 🔢 Format dates in various display styles and many more.
+- 🔢 Format dates in various display styles
+- ⚙️ Compare, parse, and format dates easily
+- 🧩 Integration-ready with Laravel and other frameworks

 ---